-Here’s what’s in store for you at the Jorge B. Vargas Museum in the University of the Philippines, Diliman, this month.
+Here’s what’s in store for you at the Jorge B. Vargas Museum at the University of the Philippines, Diliman, this month.

 Olan Gonzales and Francisco Datar